loomio/loomio-docs/oric/src/intro-online.md

 ### Notify Directors of next board meeting
 **Board work process:**
-* notify directors about the next meeting.
+* Notify directors about the next meeting.
-* attach meeting agenda.
+* Attach meeting agenda.
-* attach board papers.
+* Attach board papers.

 ***On Loomio:***
 *Use a Loomio **Thread** to notify directors, send agenda and attach board papers:*
-* *prepare your thread context as the formal notification to be sent to directors*
+* *Prepare your thread context as the formal notification to be sent to directors*
-* *attach the meeting agenda document*
+* *Attach the meeting agenda document*
-* *attach CEO report and financial statements*
+* *Attach CEO report and financial statements*
-* *invite directors to the thread*
+* *Invite directors to the thread*

 ![](notify-directors.png#width-80)